ginstrom/paladin-novel/chapters/14_legend-begins.md

 "They're here," someone shouted.

-The evacuation, barely begun, ground to a halt as people froze in terror.
+The preparations, barely begun, ground to a halt.
 Children began crying.
-Adults clutched whatever possessions they'd managed to gather, looking around desperately for somewhere to run.
+Adults froze in terror, looking around desperately for somewhere to run.

 But there was nowhere to run.
 The valley had only two exits—the main approach where the slavers were advancing, and a narrow mountain pass that would take hours to traverse with so many people.
 They were trapped.

 Gond felt the divine power stirring within him, responding to the fear and desperation around him.
 But this wasn't a situation that could be healed or blessed away.
 This required a different kind of intervention.

-"How many fighters do we have?" he asked Pell.
+"Are the fighters ready?" asked Gond.

-"Maybe thirty who know which end of a sword to hold.
+"Ready?
+Sure," said Pell.
+"But we've got maybe thirty who know which end of a sword to hold.
 Another twenty with hunting experience."
 Pell's expression was grim.
 "Against fifty professional slavers?
-We'll buy you maybe an hour."
+I give us an hour."

-An hour.
-Enough time to get some of the children away, perhaps, but not nearly enough to save everyone.
 Gond looked around at the faces turned toward him—people who'd come here seeking safety, seeking healing, seeking hope.
 People who trusted him to protect them.

 The weight of that trust was almost crushing.
 But beneath it, Gond felt something else—a clarity he'd never experienced before.
 This was why he'd been given divine power.
 Not just to heal individual wounds, but to stand between the innocent and those who would harm them.

-"No," he said quietly.

-"No what?"
-Pell asked.

-"No retreat.
-No evacuation."
-Gond's voice grew stronger, carrying across the settlement.
-"We make our stand here."
+"This is our time," called out Grond to the onlookers.
+"Today we make our stand."

 The crowd stirred uneasily.
 Someone called out, "But there are too many of them!"

-"There are too many of us to run," Gond replied.
-"Too many children, too many elderly, too many who can't move fast enough to escape.
-So we don't run.
-We fight."

-"That's suicide," Lira protested, pushing through the crowd.
-"We should at least try to get the children out—"

-"And leave them orphans in the wilderness?"
-Gond shook his head.
-"No. We stay together.
-We protect each other.
-And we trust that sometimes, when the cause is just, fifty isn't always more than two hundred."
+"Trust in Alanyi," Gond said, his voice gaining confidence.
+"Today we learn that sometimes, when the cause is just, fifty isn't always more than two hundred."

 He could see the doubt in their faces, the fear that he was asking them to die for his pride.
 But he could also see something else—a spark of hope, of defiance, of the same spirit that had brought them all here in the first place.

 "Silviana," he called.
 The elf appeared at his side as if she'd been waiting for his summons.
 "Can you and Sim organize the non-combatants?
-Get them to the center of the settlement, behind whatever cover we can improvise."
+Get them into the pallisade, and protect them as you can."

 Around them, the settlement transformed with desperate efficiency.
-Men dragged heavy wooden tables from the dining areas to form makeshift barricades.
-Women overturned wagons and filled them with stones and dirt.
-Children carried bundles of arrows to the defenders while older refugees sharpened kitchen knives and farm tools into weapons.
-The sound of hammering filled the air as Jorik and his apprentices reinforced weak points in their improvised fortifications.
+Fighters took up positions for ambush and defense.
+Mothers sheparded their children to the pallisade.

 "And you?" she asked.